-435 4.
-Comparison with global simulations
+4 Comparison with global simulations

-436 Shiraiwa et al. (2017) simulated the global distribution of annual averages of 437 SOA phase state using the chemical transport model EMAC (Jöckel et al., 2006) 438 coupled with the organic aerosol module ORACLE (Tsimpidi et al., 2014).
-ORACLE 439 uses the 1D-VBS framework with four C^ bins (1, 10, 102, and 103 μg m-3).
-To estimate $T{\rm g}$ the values of molar mass and O:C ratio were assigned for each volatility bin based 440 441 on molecular corridors (Shiraiwa et al., 2014).
-Note that the molar mass assigned for the volatility bin of 1 μ g m-3 was assumed to have relatively high molar mass to partially 442 443 compensate for the fact that ORACLE does not consider lower volatility bins with higher molar mass.
-As shown in Fig. 6, global distributions of T_g/T presented in 444 Shiraiwa et al. (2017) is converted to viscosity using the VTF equation.
-Figure 6 also 445 446 includes the viscosity of total OA at the 11 sites by applying measured volatility 447 distributions and the global model simulated 5 years' average T and RH with κ assumed 448 to be 0.1 (Pringle et al., 2010).
-Figure 6b shows that the predicted viscosities at the 11 449 sites generally agree with the global simulations: the amorphous solid or semi-solid 450 phase occurs over relatively dry areas, including the sites in western US, Mexico City, 451 Beijing and coastal sites in Greece; the lower viscosity occurs in southeastern US and 452 Paris.
+Shiraiwa et al. (2017) simulated the global distribution of annual averages of SOA phase state using the chemical transport model EMAC (Jöckel et al., 2006) coupled with the organic aerosol module ORACLE (Tsimpidi et al., 2014).
+ORACLE uses the 1D-VBS framework with four C^ bins $(1, 10, 10^2, \text{ and } 10^3 \, \mu \text{g m}^{-3})$.
+To estimate T_g , the values of molar mass and O: C ratio were assigned for each volatility bin based on molecular corridors (Shiraiwa et al., 2014).
+Note that the molar mass assigned for the volatility bin of $1 \,\mu\mathrm{g}\,\mathrm{m}^{-3}$ was assumed to have relatively high molar mass to partially compensate for the fact that ORACLE does not consider lower volatility bins with higher molar mass.
+As shown in Fig. 6, global distributions of T_g/T presented in Shiraiwa et al. (2017) are converted to viscosity using the VTF equation.
+Figure 6 also includes the viscosity of total OA at the 11 sites by applying measured volatility distributions and the global model-simulated 5-year-average T and RH with κ assumed to be 0.1 (Pringle et al., 2010).
+Figure 6b shows that the predicted viscosities at the 11 sites generally agree with the global simulations: the amorphous solid or semisolid phase occurs over relatively dry areas, including the sites in western US, Mexico City, Beijing, and coastal sites in Greece; the lower viscosity occurs in southeastern US and Paris.

-453 The global simulations show that the particles are liquid in the Amazon, 454 while they occur as semi-solid in our predictions based on measured volatility 455 distributions (Fig. 6a).
-The reason of this disagreement may be mainly due to the 456 substantial fraction of low volatility compounds observed in ambient measurements 457 largely missing from global simulations.
-Hu et al. (2016) observed that 90 % of OA 458 have volatilities lower than 1 μ g m-3, which is the lowest C^ bin in the global simulations.
-459 The ambient phase state measurements show that for background conditions of the 460 Amazonian tropical forest, particles are mostly liquid, while with the anthropogenic 461 influence including both urban pollution and biomass burning, they occur as semi-solid 462 or glassy (Bateman et al., 2016; Bateman et al., 2017).
-The volatility distributions were 463 measured in the dry season heavily influenced by biomass burning (Hu et al., 2016), which can lead to the higher predicted viscosity.
-Similar cases are observed in Athens and the two sites in the western US, that our predictions based on volatility distributions indicate the glassy phase state while the global model predicts the occurrence of a semisolid phase.
+The global simulations show that the particles are liquid in the Amazon, while they occur as semisolid in our predictions based on measured volatility distributions (Fig. 6a).
+The reason for this disagreement may be mainly due to the substantial fraction of low volatility compounds observed in ambient measurements largely missing from global simulations.
+Hu et al. (2016) observed that 90 % of OA has volatilities lower than $1 \,\mathrm{ug}\,\mathrm{m}^{-3}$, which is the lowest C^ bin in the global simulations.
+The ambient phase-state measurements show that for background conditions of the Amazonian tropical forest particles are mostly liquid, while for the anthropogenic influence including both urban pollution and biomass burning they occur as semisolid or glassy (Bateman et al., 2016, 2017).
+The volatility distributions were measured in the dry season that is heavily influenced by biomass burning (Hu et al., 2016), which can lead to the higher predicted viscosity.
+Similar cases are observed in Athens and the two sites in the western US, that our predictions based on volatility distributions indicate the glassy phase state, while the global model predicts the occurrence of a semisolid phase.

-469 5.
-Conclusions and implications
+5 Conclusions and implications